ewdieckman/uwadventure/README.md

 ## Getting Started

-This project is written in C# targetting .Net Standard 2.0 and .Net Core 2.1.
+This project is written in C# targetting .Net Framework 4.6.
 You can either download the zip file, clone or fork the repository, depending on your familiarity with Git.

 ### Prerequisites